-The U.S. Food and Drug Administration (FDA) and the American Society of Hematology (ASH) are co-hosting the Sickle Cell Disease (SCD) Clinical Endpoints Workshop, a one-time event that aims to identify opportunities to bring uniformity and standards to existing SCD endpoints, identify gaps, and propose development of new endpoints as a focus for future research.
+The U.S. Food and Drug Administration (FDA) and the American Society of Hematology (ASH) co-hosted the Sickle Cell Disease (SCD) Clinical Endpoints Workshop, a one-time event that aimed to identify opportunities to bring uniformity and standards to existing SCD endpoints, identify gaps, and propose development of new endpoints as a focus for future research.

-The workshop will include seven panels on the following topics:
+The workshop included seven panels on the following topics:

 - Patient reported outcomes (PRO)

 - End organ considerations, such as cardio-pulmonary and renal